The fossil is a large relative of modern day scallops we collected called a Pecten, from Bandon, Oregon (of course it's on the DVD!)

 Gem Trails of Idaho & Western Montana by Lanny Ream.
 132 waypoints on 93 topo maps for 93 of 99 sites in the book that have rockhounding opportunities.

 The DVD contains all the rock digs I have visited, plus many, many more, complete with topo maps, directions, and example photos of the rocks, minerals, or fossils available at each site with a write-up (and many others).
 There are so many sites on the DVD that you can't possibly visit them all unless you have a couple decades of summers to spare!
 Sites that I haven't personally checked out or have first-hand knowledge of are great places to explore, who knows, maybe you'll be the first to discover something new or rediscover something lost!
 The DVD also contains files for viewing each waypoint in Google Earth and a waypoint list for downloading to just about any GPS unit (you need to have the software and cable for your GPS unit, or you can easily enter them by hand).
 I may provide updates of the waypoint file if you have supplied me with a valid email address.
 It contains full descriptions of 29 productive rockhounding areas in Oregon and 7 areas in Washington (some Idaho sites are included in the Oregon area write-ups).
 Also example photos of hundreds of materials available at sites that are not included in the detailed write-ups, many of which are from the actual site.
-I make no warranties about the accuracy of the landowner information.
+I make no guarantees about the accuracy of the landowner information.
 Contacting landowners and finding out what the various state and federal rules for rock digging are is your responsibility!